edgio-docs/edgio-docs/guides/performance.md

 # Performance

-This guide shows you how to monitor and improve the performance of your application running on the Moovweb XDN.
+This guide shows you how to monitor and improve the performance of your application running on {{ PRODUCT_NAME }}.

 ## Built-in timings